-To some, the traditions and festivals centred on the moon sounds like a sombre affair.
+To some, the traditions and festivals centred on the moon sound like a sombre affair.
 But for the Koreans at least, their moon festival, known as Chuseok, is a three-day event full of lively festivities and joyous family reunions.
 Similar to other Moon Festival celebrations around the world, Chuseok is held on the 15th day of the 8th month, and is considered to be one of South Korea’s major holidays.

-Centered on the harvest period, Chuseok represents a time for thanksgiving, where many Korean families will get together over the festive period and return to their hometowns.
-It is such a significant event on Korean calendars that roads will be packed with families travelling back to their hometown over the festive period, and train tickets will be sold out in the run up to Chuseok.
+Centered on the harvest period, Chuseok represents a time for Thanksgiving, where many Korean families will get together over the festive period and return to their hometowns.
+It is such a significant event on Korean calendars that roads will be packed with families travelling back to their hometown over the festive period, and train tickets will be sold out in the run-up to Chuseok.

 Celebrating their Heritage